liaperc/RubricGoogleExtension/README.md

 - Typos: Even the slightest difference between what canvas has and the example rubric has for standards can lead to errors.
 - Misreading: Rubrics are often seperated by groups of standards.
 The title of this group can be misinterpreted as a standard in itself sometimes.
 My current workaround is ignoring bolded text.
 - Specific Canvas Setup: This chrome extesnion only works for a specific canvas setup for grading that I was given.
-- Due to having a specific limit of sheets API requests per minute, in the edge case of a class greater than or equal to 99, my chrome extension will through an error.